DMevada/NFC-tag-reader/README.md

 # NFC-tag-reader

-Given an NFC tag parses the, tag id and displays it in binary.
+Given an NFC tag parses the tag id and displays it in binary.

 ## Prerequisities